Advertiser Disclosure

 But what does this number mean in terms of financial health?

 The working capital equation helps businesses find the sweet spot between paying existing debts and expenses while preparing for future business growth.
-This equation can also help you figure out how much you should borrow in a working capital loan.
+This equation can also help you figure out how much you should seek to borrow when looking for a working capital loan.

 Questions To Ask Before You Take Out A Working Capital Loan